 Debbie is a proud student of the California State Education system, starting with her Associates Degree at Ohlone Community College in 1983, her Master’s degree from California State University, Sacramento in 2003, and her Doctoral degree from CSU Stanislaus in 2011.
 She is grateful for the affordable and quality educational opportunities the state system afforded her.

 Debbie served as an Executive Committee Member of the California Association of Collegiate Nursing (CACN), and collaborated on a white paper for the organization regarding increasing simulated experiences for nursing students.
 She is very proud of the fact that Stanislaus State graduates are adding diversity to the workforce with over 55% of the students’ enrolled coming from diverse backgrounds.
 Her dissertation titled “Critical Thinking Development: Using Student Narrative to Understand Women’s Evolving Role in the Birth Experience, supports her interest in teaching nursing students how to critically think.

 Debbie was born in Traverse City Michigan and grew up in the Central Valley in Ceres California.
-With stints in Fremont California, Reno Nevada, Sacramento California, and back to the Central Valley in Hughson California.
-She enjoys her role as the Nursing Director at Stanislaus State and looks forward to the continued growth of the School of Nursing.
+With stints in Fremont, California; Reno, Nevada; Sacramento, California; and back to the Central Valley in California.
+She enjoyed her role as the Nursing Director at Stanislaus State for 9 years and looks forward to her retirement and teaching part time for the School of Nursing.